-The courts have reaffirmed the importance of seeking independent legal advice and assistance regarding the execution of Binding Financial Agreements (BFA) or other property arrangements when planning for you and your family.
-The Family Law Act 1975 (Cth) sets out very strict requirements for a BFA to be valid and enforceable, and it is often the case that informal agreements and one’s executed overseas will not be recognised by Australian courts.
+The courts have reaffirmed the importance of seeking independent legal advice and assistance from an experienced family lawyer regarding the execution of Binding Financial Agreements (BFA) or other property arrangements when planning for you and your family.
+The Family Law Act 1975 (Cth) sets out very strict requirements for a BFA to be valid and enforceable, and it is often the case that informal agreements and agreements executed overseas will not be recognised by Australian courts.

-A BFA when executed correctly, can allow for certainty, trust, and peace of mind in a relationship.
-If you are wanting to enter into a financial agreement with your partner, or to understand if your current agreement is valid, it is crucial that you take appropriate caution and seek suitable legal advice.
+A BFA — when executed correctly — can allow for certainty, trust, and peace of mind in a relationship.
+If you are wanting to enter into a financial agreement with your partner, or to understand if your current agreement is valid, it is crucial that you take appropriate caution and seek suitable legal advice from a family lawyer.

-A BFA is a legally binding document which sets out what would happen to the couple’s finances and property, should the marriage or de facto relationship break down resulting in separation or divorce.
+A BFA is a legally binding document which sets out what would happen to the couple’s finances and property should the relationship break down, resulting in separation or divorce.
 It allows a couple to plan their future rights and responsibilities, before entering a marriage or even after, in the event of a substantial financial change.
 A BFA is not lodged with a court, but rather acts as a private contract between the parties.

 Importantly, a BFA can protect assets including cash, property, superannuation or inheritances and are predominantly used for setting out the financial arrangements of the couple.
 However, a BFA does not cover child custody arrangements, nor child support payments.
 A more extensive discussion of which matters can be dealt with in a BFA can be found in our previous blog article about constructing, obtaining and setting aside Prenuptial Agreements.